 Self-employment taxes: When you work for an employer, they’re responsible for taking Social Security and Medicare tax out of your pay.
 If you’re a sole proprietor who’s completely self-employed, you’re responsible for paying this sole proprietor tax yourself.

-Here’s how the self-employment tax breaks down for 2019:
+Here’s how the self-employment tax breaks down 2023:

 - 2.9% goes toward Medicare tax.

 Altogether, the self-employment tax rate is 15.3%.
-If your total income is more than $200,000 as a single filer or $250,000 if you’re married and file jointly, you’ll pay the Additional Medicare Tax of 0.9%.
+If your total income is more than $200,000 as a single filer, $250,000 if you’re married and file jointly and $125,000 if married filing separately, you’ll pay the additional Medicare tax of 0.9%.
 These amounts are reported on Schedule SE each year when you file your federal tax return.

 Federal and state estimated taxes: Estimated taxes aren’t a separate class of tax by themselves.
 When you pay estimated tax, you’re actually paying money ahead toward what you think you’ll owe for income and self-employment tax at the end of the year.
 Normally, an employer would withhold money from your paychecks to be applied to your tax liability.
 But if you’re a self-employed sole proprietor, you’ll have to do this yourself.